WendelBarata/PySideStruct/README.md

 ## Usage
 After running the setup script:
-1. Activate the virtual environment:
+1. Activate the virtual environment (If it hasn't been activated automatically, either kill the current one and open another.):
    - Windows:
      ```sh
      venv\Scripts\activate